apache/incubator-hugegraph/CONTRIBUTING.md

 git push -f origin bugfix-branch:bugfix-branch
 ```

-Github will automatically update the Pull Request after we push it, just wait for code review.
+GitHub will automatically update the Pull Request after we push it, just wait for code review.

 Any question please contact to us through [hugegraph@googlegroups.com](mailto:hugegraph@googlegroups.com) or [other contact information](https://hugegraph.github.io/hugegraph-doc/).